 Look like the professional you are

-The demand for writing in books, emails, and online content continues to grow.
-Done right, it can elevate a business and bolster credibility.
+The demand for books continues to grow.
+Done right, a book can elevate your business and bolster credibility.

 Done poorly, it does the opposite.

 Make it easy for people

-When people visit your website, read an email, or grab a book you've published, they want to trust the information you present.
+When people grab a book you've published, they want to trust the information you present.

 Poor writing erodes your credibility